 Are you struggling to make ends meet?
 Are you asking yourself if you should file for unemployment or Social Security disability benefits?
 The disability application and review processes are time consuming.
 If you’ve been denied benefits and can't work then the wait can be even longer, as you will need to file an appeal.
 Making ends meet while you wait for a decision can be challenging.
-There are resources available for you to help you stay afloat and earn income while waiting for disability approval.

 Each year the Social Security Administration receives millions of disability applications.
 Some applicants choose to work with a Social Security Disability attorney while others choose not to.
 If you are considering applying for disability benefits you may be wondering whether or not you really need a disability attorney in order to apply for the benefits you need.

 More often than not you will be told it can take a year or more for disability benefits to be awarded.
 Why does it take so long for the Social Security Administration to approve most of the disability claims it receives, and why are some people approved for benefits more quickly than others?

 Many disability applicants send their applications to the Social Security Administration expecting the process to be short and to be approved in just three to four months.
 Sometimes that happens.
 Most frequently, however, it does not.

 Some people wait more than a year to receive their day in court and to be scheduled for a Social Security Disability hearing.
 While two-thirds of appeals are won at the hearing stage of the disability claim process, you need to make sure you do everything you can to help turn the tables in your favor.

 If you are going through the disability appeals process and want to ensure the best chances of winning your appeal, make sure that you take the following advice into consideration when you arrive at the Office of Disability Adjudication and Review.